gopheramit/snippetbox/README.md

 # snippetbox
-Web Application(Followed Let's Go by Alex Edwards.
+Web Application(Followed Let's Go by Alex Edwards).

 Snippetbox is a Simple web application where people can paste and share snippets of text.